albinlundin/DurianGenomeAnalysis/README.md

 In this section a discussion about the different analyses and the subsequent results are presented.

 ### Quality check of the provided Illumina DNA reads using FastQC
-For the provided trimmed Illumina DNA reads the quality looked really good.
-The phred score was high for all base positions (which can be seen below) and everything else looked alright.
+The quality of the provided and trimmed Illumina DNA reads was assessed using FastQC.
+The quality looked good, the phred score was high for all base positions (which can be seen in the plot below) and everything else looked alright.
 ![image](https://github.com/albinlundin/DurianGenomeAnalysis/blob/main/results/FastQC_DNA_Illumina/Illumina_DNA_Phred.png "Phred score")

 ### Genome assembly